d-melita/devops-tutorial/loki-grafana/step5/text.md

    ![](../assets/select-loki.png)

 3. Make sure your visualization is of type `Logs`.
-You can set this on the top right site, just below the `Discard`, `Save`, and `Apply` buttons.
+You can set this on the top right side, just below the `Discard`, `Save`, and `Apply` buttons.

    ![](../assets/logs.png)